Daily declaration - Honor

 This is a day to remember Jesus carrying his cross, giving his followers everything we need to finish honorably.

 This is a day to carry our cross, and we keep going.

 Use the above or any similar wording to keep the example of Jesus on your mind as you go through your day.
 We simply cannot quit on someone who went through that shame and pain for us.
 He has won our loyalty.
 This we know for sure, and we can build our lives around it.

 The more resilient we are under human shaming, the more it makes people wonder how we can hold up.
 Why do we not crack under the pressure?
 It defies human explanation because it is not a human thing.
 It's a God thing.

 1. What is the point of making an "Honor Declaration" at all?

 Fearlessness, significance, and eventual joy.

 Fearlessness because by repeating the Honor Declaration, we take control of our day instead of letting it dictate things to us.
 We set the tone for the day, and the tone relates to the fact the King Jesus experienced his agony without the slightest intimidation.
-There was never any doubt that he would stay faithful to his messianic identity and mission.
+There was never any doubt that he, the Spearhead of God's whole campaign, would stay faithful to his messianic identity and mission.
 The Honor Declaration connects us to his fearlessness.

 Eventual joy because honorable behavior involves delayed gratification.
 Jesus, "for the joy set before him, endured the cross, despising its shame" (Hebrews 12.2).
 Jesus didn't try to put on a joyful face as he carried his cross.
 There was no joy at the time.
 But he was trusting God the Father for future joy, and the Father honors that kind of trust.
 Quitters never get to know that joy, and the Honor Declaration keeps us from become quitters.

-2. When we focus on Jesus carrying his cross, are we basically saying that people should stick with their cause doggedly to the end even if they fail?
+2. When we make our Declaration about Jesus carrying his cross, are we basically saying that people should stick with their cause doggedly to the end even if they fail?